itda-work/django-wireview/README.md

   query: str = ""

   @classmethod
-  def new(cls, reactor: ReactorMeta, **kwargs):
+  def new(cls, wire: WireviewMeta, **kwargs):
     # read the query parameter and initialize the object with that parameter
-    kwargs.setdefault("query", reactor.params.get("query", ""))
+    kwargs.setdefault("query", wire.params.get("query", ""))
-    return cls(reactor=reactor, **kwargs)
+    return cls(wire=wire, **kwargs)

   async def filter_results(self, query: str):
     self.query = query
     # update the query string in the browser
-    self.reactor.params["query"] = query
+    self.wire.params["query"] = query
 ...
 ```

 This will make that everytime that method gets called the query string on the browser will get updated to include "query=blahblah".
-Never replace the `self.reactor.params`, mutate it instead.
+Never replace the `self.wire.params`, mutate it instead.

 Here is another example, suppose you have a list of items that can be expanded, like nodes in a tree view: